Claude J. Summers: Career

+Honors and awards

 At the University of Michigan-Dearborn, Summers was honored in a variety of ways.
 Recognized as a devoted teacher, he received the Distinguished Teaching Award; his scholarship was honored by the Faculty Distinguished Research Award; and he received the Michigan Association of Governing Boards' designation as "A Distinguished Faculty Member."

 Summers's other academic honors include the Crompton-Noll Award in Gay Studies; the Distinguished Publication award of the John Donne Society; the recognition of several of his books as "Outstanding Academic Books" by the American Library Association; and the Lambda Literary Award for The Gay and Lesbian Literary Heritage.

 In 2008, he received the Monette-Horwitz Trust Award for his efforts in combating homophobia.

+Personal life

 In 2013, Summers and Pebworth, were married on the fiftieth anniversary of their relationship.
 On March 1, 2021, Pebworth died in New Orleans, where he and Summers had lived since their retirement from the University of Michigan-Dearborn.